 - In principle, a linear mixer will always converge with a sufficiently small value.
 In easy cases, we recommend value=0.1-0.2, but in difficult cases, "sufficiently small" can mean one to three orders of magnitude(!) lower, i.e., the process can be apallingly slow. - For a straight pulay mixer, our default value is adjusted according to the adjust_scf keyword, depending on the estimated band gap / HOMO-LUMO gap.
 For non-metallic systems, we choose a conservative value of 0.2.
 In metallic systems or systems that are otherwise problematic, the default value set by adjust_scf is value=0.02.
-Note that this small value does not necessarily correspond to slow mixing since the Pulay mixer will learn over time and accelerate the mixing process. - In metallic systems, density oscillations can occur from one iteration to the next (charge sloshing).
+Note that this small value does not necessarily correspond to slow mixing since the Pulay mixer will learn over time and accelerate the mixing process.
+These defaults can be modified via the adjust_scf_param keyword. - In metallic systems, density oscillations can occur from one iteration to the next (charge sloshing).
 This can be alleviated by a preconditioner.
 With a preconditioner and pulay mixer specified together, value is still important and may be chosen around 0.05.